-Business travel is a big expense for most companies.
+Business travel expenses are high for most companies.
 Whether you have clients across town or across the country, there’s probably some amount of travel required for your organization’s day-to-day operations.

 So, how can you ensure you and your employees get where you need to be, and do what you need to do, and stay within a budget?

 The good news is that, while it may be necessary to go to your clients’ offices in other cities to seal deals, you can keep travel costs under control.

 Generally, the five biggest expenses that fall under the heading of business travel include airfare, lodging, car rental, meals and the cost of reporting and processing these expenses.
 These categories are where you can make your biggest dent when it comes to controlling costs.

 Here are nine hacks to help you and your team control business travel expenses:

 The single best way to get a handle on your company’s business travel expenses is the least exciting.

 Regardless, you should create a company travel policy that outlines how you want business travel to be handled.
 Otherwise, employees will be free to do what they prefer, and that can cost you money.

 - Details about meals and entertainment, including any per diem